paulrougieux/TiMBA_Charts/README.md

 ### Install via Pypi
    >pip install timba-charts

+Note: The module requires input data from TiMBA simulations.
+Before proceeding, please ensure that the simulation results are stored in .../Toolbox/Input/Scenario_Files/ or in the file path specified with the CLI command show_dashboard -FP=.
+Otherwise, the dashboards will not open.

+The same applies to the additional information, which must be located in .../Toolbox/Input/Additional_Information/ or in the path provided with show_dashboard -AIFP=.

 ## Start the default dashbord
 After installing the package, the user can start the dashboard board with the following CLI command:
 > show_dashboard